cdrnet/lokad-cloud-apphost/Readme.markdown

 If your cell does not run Lokad.Cloud services you need to specify your cell entry point type name in the EntryPoint-tag.
 EntryPoints must implement the IApplicationEntryPoint interface.

 Optionally you can add arbitrary configuration in the Settings tag for each cell.
-This XElement will be provided to your CellRunner.
+This XElement will be provided to your EntryPoint.

 Similar to assemblies, the deployment blob is expected to be named after its content hash (SHA256 or SHA-1).
 A deployment can therefore never change, i.e. any change will lead to a new deployment with a new name.